Valks-Games/zombies/README.md

 ## Issues
 - Screen Space Reflections (SSR) makes the gun invisible when applied to the gun camera (work-a-round would be to make the gun camera have a separate environment from the world environment with SSR disabled) (but I still want to know why SSR is doing this in the first place)
+- Weapon kickback animation lerps to rest position while in ADS

 Preview is out-of-date